erichkauffman/functional-programming-is-easy/currying.md

 So effectively what we've done here is transform a function call from `function(a, b)` to `function(a)(b)`.

 This technique is called "currying".
-To be a little more precise, the reason for currying is so a function have only one input and only one output.
+To be a little more precise, the reason for currying is so a function has only one input and only one output.
 If we look back at `curriedMultiply`, it only has one input (`x`) and has only one output (the function that takes `y`).

 With the currying technique, you can make new functions on the fly, for example:
 ```typescript